ra559/cis106/labs/lab4.md

-# Lab 3 | Installing software and navigating the file system
+# Lab 4 | Managing files and directories
 DO NOT START WORKING ON THIS LAB.
 IT IS A WORK IN PROGRESS